-Providing options to answer questions with radio input, dropbox, and checkbox inputs are not the only way to conduct surveys.
+Providing options to answer questions with single-choice, dropdown, and multiple-choice elements is not the only way to conduct surveys.
 You may ask for your customers' opinions in their words as well.

-While building your pop up form in Popupsmart, click on "Add new form field" and select "text input" or "long text input."
-This will open a short/long text input field that your customers can write down their feedback.
+While building your popup form in Popupsmart, click on "Add a new element," select "Form," and choose "short text" or "long input," depending on your needs.
+This will open a text input field where your customers can write down their feedback in their own words.

-Sometimes as simple as your survey pop up may be, customers might need an extra persuasion.
+As simple as your survey popup may be, customers might need extra persuasion.
 This is where incentives step into the game.

 Offer something valuable to your visitors in exchange for their feedback.
 It can be a discount, coupon code, free shipping, free e-book, or guide.

 Write a clear CTA on your popup, such as "Submit to Get Your Coupon."
-To make sure that you give the incentive to the visitors who completed the desired action.
-You should activate the success popup.
+To ensure that you give the incentive to the visitors who complete the desired action, you can add a success popup.

-Customers leave, and you may not know why.
+Customers leave your website, and you may not know why.
 Right?

 No, actually, you can.
-You can create your feedback popup and then activate the exit-intent trigger to display it when a customer attempts to leave your website.
+For example, you can create your feedback popup and then activate the exit-intent trigger to display it when a customer attempts to leave your website.

-Aside from writing a clear CTA, keeping the questions and options simple and short, you need to adjust the targeting settings of your survey pop up as well.
+Aside from writing a clear CTA and keeping the questions and options simple and short, you need to adjust the segment settings of your survey popup as well.

-Popupsmart has various advanced targeting features; you may use and combine them as you need to ensure that you target the right audience at the right time.
+Popupsmart has various advanced targeting solutions; you may use and combine them as you need to ensure that you target the right audience at the right time.

-That's it.
-I hope you create a flawless survey form that helps you detect, analyze, and optimize your website's UX shortcomings and improve it accordingly.
+That's it!
+Now you can create an eye-catching survey popup that helps you detect, analyze, and optimize your website's UX shortcomings and improve it accordingly.